Back to Blog

 Honey: Browser extension that found coupons.
 Users got value independently.
 Later became a shopping data platform.

 Square: Started as a payment tool for sellers.
 Sellers used it for processing, not for finding buyers.
-Buyer discovery came later with Cash App.

 Strategy 4: Constrain the Market